 Color (5%): Dark golden amber, thin edges, rich, well-aged.
 5/5

-Nose (10%): high alcohol evaporation for sure, I'm diving in deep to warm myself up lately, it seems. honestly pretty bland flavor notes at first impression. light roasted apple pie notes. honey, cinnamon, nutmeg, pie crust, light brown sugar, butterscotch but not so sweet, fairly middle of the road.
+Nose (10%): high alcohol evaporation for sure.
+I'm diving in deep to warm myself up.
+HHonestly bland flavor notes at a first impression.
+Lightly roasted apple pie notes.
+Honey, cinnamon, nutmeg, pie crust, light brown sugar, butterscotch, but not so sweet, fairly middle of the road.
 Nothing intense other than the initial booze buzz, vin du table.
 6/10

-Palate (20%): That's actually pretty good for the heat. mild numbing heat, a big hit in the back of the throat, hard to do a session with but not bad as a slow sipper kissing the tongue. not for glugging. certainly suitable for mixing. potent spike but rather monotone.
+Palate (20%): That's pretty good for the heat.
+Mild numbing heat, a big hit in the back of the throat, hard to do a session with but not bad as a slow sipper kissing the tongue.
+Not for glugging.
+Certainly suitable for mixing.
+It is a potent spike but rather monotone.
 14/20

-Finish (10%): the heat is long.
-There's a great flavor at the start but the heat lingers a hair too long on the first sip.
+Finish (10%): The heat is long.
+There's a great flavor at the start, but the heat lingers too long on the first sip.
 6/10

-Overall Impression and Harmony (30%): Not something I'll be waiting for and savoring as a treat for myself.
+Overall Impression and Harmony (30%): Not something I'll be waiting for and savoring as a treat.
 That said, it does serve a function.
-It's a mixer and certain notes can hold up in a highball or boulevardier / black manhattan.
-I don't imagine any awards coming through for it, but it has a home as a mid-tier spirit at the right price.
+It's a mixer, and certain notes can hold up in a highball or boulevardier / black Manhattan.
+I don't imagine any awards coming for it, but it has a home as a mid-tier spirit at the right price.
 19/30

 Retry on Ice (25%): This does ease the painful heat of the first impression.
 As ice always does.
-Oddly, the burning finish lingers longer. something about polyphenols I'm sure. still an excellent mixer, but it lacks any nuance that I look for in a sipping whiskey or even a highball with soda.
+Oddly, the burning finish lingers longer.
+Something about polyphenols, I'm sure.
+It's still an excellent mixer, but it lacks any nuance that I look for in a sipping whiskey or even a highball with soda.
 16/25

 Total Ranking: 66% Legendary, Amazing, Great, Good, Fair, Average, Tolerable, Swill